DZD-eV-Diabetes-Research/dzd-omop-cdm-python-models/README.md

 > [!IMPORTANT]
-> We only use and test against Postgres Databases.
+> We use and test **only on Postgres** (and sqlite) Databases.
 If you have experience in other databases supported by OMOP your [feedback](https://github.com/DZD-eV-Diabetes-Research/dzd-omop-cdm-python-models/issues) is welcomed.

 - [DZD - OMOP CDM Python ORM/Data Classes Tools](#dzd---omop-cdm-python-ormdata-classes-tools)